 About

-Holistic support for transformative times.
+Support for transformative times.

-liberated transitions exists to provide holistic education and support for people and organizations entering a time of transition.
-My goal is always to honor what you were while embracing what you are becoming.
+Liberated Transitions exists to provide liberatory-minded support for people and organizations entering a time of transition.

 Who I Am

-I am Tasha Fierce, the force behind liberated transitions.
+I am Tasha Fierce, the force behind Liberated Transitions.

 To my mind, my primary qualification lies in having survived for over forty years in an anti-Black, anti-femme, anti-disabled society while existing as a configuration of bodymindsoul labeled femme, crazy, sick, queer, fat, nonwhite, Other.
-And somehow, while navigating the details of my survival, I’ve also managed to advise and guide others through spiritual, emotional, and financial crises big and small.
+And somehow, while navigating the details of my survival, I’ve also managed to advise, educate, and guide others through spiritual, emotional, and financial crises big and small.

 Mission & Vision